From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

-A \emph{type B triple} is a triple of boxes $(x, d(x), y)$ where $y$ is to the right of and in the same row as $d(x)$, and the column containing $y$ is shorter than the column containing $x$.
+A \emph{type $B$ triple} is a triple of boxes $\{x, d(x), y\}$ in $D_{\lambda}$ where $y$ is to the right of and in the same row as $d(x)$, and the column of $y$ is shorter than the column of $x$.
 See \cref{fig:inversion}.